 Software Engineering

-AI-assisted planning, architecture exploration, and design before coding
+AI-assisted planning, architecture exploration, and task breakdown before coding

 Why the human is still essential here